Updated for 2019

-No matter how much a marriage has broken down, there’s never an excuse for domestic abuse of any kind.
-Unfortunately, it’s something that occurs far too often within marriages.
-In this post, we’ll provide a guide to divorce where domestic violence is present.
+No matter how much a marriage has broken down, there’s never an excuse for domestic abuse in any shape or form.
+Unfortunately, it’s something that occurs far too often within the sanctity of the marital home.
+In this post, we provide a guide to divorce where domestic violence is present.

 Below, we’ll discuss domestic abuse and the options available to those looking to escape a violent marriage.

 Before we discuss the divorce process, the first and most important thing to consider is the safety of yourself and your children.
 Protecting yourself is vital at all times and, to do so, your best option is to contact the police.
 If your partner is arrested for domestic abuse but refuses to leave the family home, it’s essential to find alternative accommodation until the matter is resolved.
 Many organisations exist to help those in abusive marriages find somewhere safe to stay.
 The police will also provide you with a crime number, which will be vital if you need to prove to the courts that your partner has been abusive.